ahamadfaiz7/mini-sms/README.md

 ----------------------
 1. validations on the UI should be done in later stages.
 2. Intuitive validation errors for the end user should be added.
+3. More constraints to be added in DB columns.
-3. Validation on the client side and database columns should be synchronized.
+4. Validation on the client side and database columns should be synchronized.
-4. Few more unit tests to be added in the test suite in the future.
+5. Few more unit tests to be added in the test suite in the future.
-5. Logging should be done using AOP advices.
+6. Logging should be done using AOP advices.